Black Currants for Commercial Growers

 McGinnis Berry Crops is the industry leader in both the breeding and commercial nursery production of novel black currant varieties in North America.
 Our varieties are ideally suited to meet the unique local growing conditions and consumer preferences in this market.
 Our focus is developing Black Currant varieties with extremely high yields, disease resistance and outstanding flavor profiles.

-Plaid Shirt Farms Ltd is a wholesaler of Black Currant and Red Currant plants, We have strict controls in place to prevent the introduction of pests, disease and virus into our nursery and as such we are not open to the public.
+Plaid Shirt Farms Ltd is a wholesaler of Black Currant plants.
+We sell only to growers ordering a minimum of 100 plants.
+A signed non-propagation is required prior to delivery We have strict controls in place to prevent the introduction of pests, disease and virus into our nursery and as such we are not open to the public.

 We are taking orders for Fall 2021 and Spring 2022